LandRegistry/register-publisher/README.md

 * Pulls from System of Record queue
 * Acknowledges pull
 * Pushes to the Register Publisher queue
-* Acknowledges successful receipt by Register Publisher queue
+* Acknowledges successful receipt by Register Publisher queue.